 It’s nearly flawless on its ratings, rakes in excellent audio and video, and it punches 80 miles out in multiple directions — 180 degrees, specifically.

 However, it’s not omnidirectional, so you’ll still need to give it a lead before it works the way that you want.
 The gain is pretty nice, and it can be installed easily just about anywhere.

-Might be interesting: Best Android TV Box
+Might be interesting: Best Android TV Box in 2021

 Best Outdoor TV antenna for HDTV Buyer’s Guide